 |

 - Current: The default flag is Current.
-Most titles in CONA will be current.
 If the title is currently in

 use, the flag should be set to Current.
 Titles found in catalogs and reference books are almost always Current, unless otherwise